Frederick William Freking: Bishop of La Crosse

-On December 30, 1964, Freking was appointed the sixth bishop of the Diocese of La Crosse by Pope Paul VI.
+On December 30, 1964, Freking was appointed the sixth bishop of La Crosse by Pope Paul VI.
 He was installed on February 24, 1965.
 From 1964 to 1966, he headed the National Catholic Rural Life Conference.
 During his tenure in La Crosse, he reduced the diocese's debt from $11 million to $4 million between 1965 and 1981.
 He established a diocesan commission on Christian renewal in 1965, and the first lay ministry training program in the United States in 1975.

 Freking also oversaw construction of 14 churches, 15 rectories, seven elementary schools, 22 religious education centers, five convents and the Newman Center.
 Freking also supervised 36 church renovations and expansions, and 59 priests were ordained while he was bishop.
-He was instrumental in the founding of the Bethany-St. Joseph Care Center for the elderly by the diocese and the Lutheran Church in La Crosse.
+He was instrumental in the founding of the Bethany-St. Joseph Care Center in La Crosse for the elderly by the diocese and the Lutheran Church in La Crosse.